Geoarbitrage is best defined as moving to a lower-cost-of-living area to enjoy a better lifestyle with the same income level.

 The Nomad List Calculator is straightforward and gives suggestions for the age, location, and net worth you can retire.
 The Nomad List is best for someone open-minded about relocating anywhere.

 I tried using the geoarbitrage calculators and got these results:

 The results show that I could choose to retire in Armenia at age 35 with a net worth of $225,501.

-I wouldn’t go that route for my early retirement but it also gives you a list of other options.
-Using this calculator can be a great starting point if you are curious about international geoarbitrage.
+I wouldn’t go that route for my early retirement, but it also lists other options.
+This calculator can be a great starting point if you are curious about international geoarbitrage.

-If the idea of relocating to another country is too extreme or you already have a location in mind, then the Freedom Is Groovy Calculator is a great tool.
+If relocating to another country is too extreme, or you already have a location in mind, then the Freedom Is Groovy Calculator is a great tool.